dongrote/mkvmon/README.md

 # mkvmon
-A tool for monitor a directory and subdirectories for video files to compress into an iOS friendly format.
+A tool for monitoring a directory and subdirectories for video files to compress into an iOS friendly format.